 In 2018, EBU will continue to campaign actively to defend the rights of blind and partially sighted European citizens on a wide range of policy areas, including the following listed below.
 Additionally, EBU will recruit a Campaign Officer.

 - ACCESS TO BOOKS.
 EBU efforts will focus on the ratification of the WIPO Marrakesh Treaty by the EU and the transposition at national level of the Directive.
+See our Marrakesh Treaty campaign page for more information.

 - EU ACCESSIBILITY ACT (EAA).
 EBU will continue to lobby for a stronger Act.
 This process will continue in the coming months in the framework of the trialogue between the European Parliament, the Council and the European Commission.
+See our EAA campaign page for more information.

 - AUDIOVISUAL MEDIA SERVICES (AVMS) DIRECTIVE.
 EBU will work actively to ensure that the Council adopts the joint agreement with the industry.
 Once adopted, we will support our national members to secure a meaningful transposition into national law.

 - SILENT VEHICLES.
 In 2018, annex 8 of the EU regulation 540/2014 will provide operational specifications for an AVAS system.
 EBU will lobby for such specifications to offer the best detectability possible for both driving and stationary vehicles.
+See our silent cars campaign page for more information.

 - ACCESSIBILITY OF PAYMENT TERMINALS.
 As part of the Pay-Able platform, EBU will continue to strive for accessibility standards for payment terminals to be developed and for payment terminals to be included in scope of the EAA or failing this, any related legislation.
+See our accessible payment terminals campaign page for more information.

 Analytical work will be pursued in 2018 through the following activities: